ludwig-burtscher/invenio-with-provenance/README.md

 We use a standard installation of InvenioRDM, but add a hook to it that is always triggered when an event occurs on a record.
 Currently, creation, update/modification and deletion of records are supported in addition to events when a record is read/displayed or appears in a search result.

 The hook calls a script (provstore-push.py) that receives event data as arguments and generates provenance data according to the [W3C PROV standard](https://www.w3.org/TR/prov-overview/).
 The Provenance data structure for all events is described in [Provenance data](#provenance-data).
-These data are then uploaded to the ProvStore and for storage as individual provenance documents.
+These audit fragments are then uploaded to the ProvStore and for storage as individual provenance documents.
 Each event results in a separate document.

 When provenance data should be analyzed, they have to be exported from the ProvStore.
 Since the [API of ProvStore](https://openprovenance.org/store/help/api/#documents-list) does not provide means to download a single file containing all relevant provenance documents, we developed a script (export.py) that fetches the documents individually and generates a single RDF/Turtle file.
-This file can then be imported into GraphDB and queried.
+This file can then be used in further tools such as GraphDB to answer further questions.

 ## Provenance data